V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20240411-multiplayer-movement-with-parented-obejcts.md

-# Proposal: Implementing a 3D Multiplayer Movement System with Parented Objects and Inventory Management
+# Proposed: Implementing a 3D Multiplayer Movement System with Parented Objects and Inventory Management

 ## The Context